DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-Compared to those traditional remote-cloud-based offloading, our local (edge) offloading approach offers two key advantages.
-First, offloading to a handheld does not require the Internet connectivity that is often expensive in terms of energy and monetary cost (e.g., when cellular networks are used).
+We envision that such a local (edge) offloading approach has three key advantages.
+First, offloading to a handheld does not require the not-always-reliable Internet connectivity that can lead to high energy and monetary cost (e.g., over cellular networks).
 Instead, the communication between the wearable and the handheld can be realized by cheap short-range radio such as Bluetooth or Bluetooth Low Energy (BLE).
-Second, offloading to a handheld also minimizes risks of privacy breach because the potentially sensitive data (e.g., medical data) generated from wearables is never leaked to the Internet.
+Second, users routinely carry \emph{both} wearables and the paired handheld devices, making offloading ubiquitously feasible.
+Third, offloading to paired handhelds minimizes risks of privacy leak because the potentially sensitive data (e.g., medical sensor data) generated from wearables is never leaked to the network.

-Motivated by the above observations, we design, implement, and evaluate a system called \framework, a holistic DL framework providing offloading support for wearable-side DL applications.
-Tailored to the wearable ecosystem as well as the phone-wearable interaction, it has several salient features as described below.
+Motivated by the preceding analysis, we design, implement, and evaluate \framework, a holistic DL framework that supports local offloading for wearable DL applications. \framework~has several salient features as described below.

-$\bullet$ Making an appropriate offloading decision involves scrutinizing a wide range of factors including the DL model structure, the application's latency requirement, and the connectivity condition.
-Also, our offloading target (the handheld) introduces additional complexities: despite being more powerful than a wearable, a handheld still has limited battery and processing power; as a personal computing device, a handheld also runs other apps that consume system resources by incurring bursting workload.
-Therefore, \framework further takes into account the status of the handheld.
+$\bullet$ \textbf{Context-aware offloading scheduling}.
+We make a first in-depth measurement study to demystify the performance of wearable-side DL tasks and reveal the potential improvements that can be gained through offloading.
+Making an appropriate offloading decision involves scrutinizing a wide range of factors including the DL model structure, the application's latency requirement, and the network connectivity condition, etc. In addition, our offloading target (the handheld) introduces additional complexities: despite being more powerful than a wearable, a handheld still has limited processing power (compared to the cloud) and battery life; as a personal computing device, a handheld also runs other apps that consume system resources by incurring bursty workload.
+Therefore, \framework further takes into account the status of handheld.
 We incorporate the preceding considerations into a \textit{lightweight online scheduling algorithm} that judiciously determines which, when, and how to offload.